Astrakhan Airlines

 Astrakhan Airlines was an airline based in Astrakhan, Russia.
 It operated scheduled and chartered, domestic and international passenger and cargo flights out of Narimanovo Airport, Astrakhan.

 History

 Astrakhan Airlines was established in 1994 and was owned by the Board of Directors (65%), the local Concrete Structures Plant (a Gazprom subsidiary) (25%) and employees and investors (10%).
 In 2005, the airline was shut down.

-Services

-Upon closure, Astrakhan Airlines operated scheduled flights to the following destinations: